-Over the operating life of the mine, 38.1 million short tons of ore were mined and processed, recovering 199,030 short tons of copper, 27,455 ounces of gold and 759,000 ounces of silver.
+Production from the open pit was approximately 11,000 tpd.
+Copper flotation mill concentrate was sent by rail to the ASARCO smelter in El Paso, Texas.
+Over the operating life of the mine, 38.1 million T of ore were mined and processed, recovering 400 million lbs. of copper, 27,455 oz of gold and 759,000 oz of silver.
 See table below for the Sacaton mine historic production.